herawenn/code-companion/README.md

   - Manually create, rename, and delete files/folders.
   - Upload entire project folders.
 - **Code Editor Panel:**
-  - View file content with syntax highlighting for various languages.
+  - **View Mode:** Displays file content with syntax highlighting for readability using `react-syntax-highlighter`.
+  - **Edit Mode:** Toggle to a direct text editing mode using an "Edit" icon (pencil).
+Make changes in the textarea.
+  - **Save Functionality:** Click the "Save" icon (floppy disk) to persist changes made in edit mode.
-  - Supports multiple open file tabs.
+  - Supports multiple open file tabs; changes are auto-saved if you switch tabs or close an edited tab.
 - **Live Preview Panel:**
   - Render HTML files live to see changes instantly.
   - View content of other text-based files.